Hector Fellow since 2014

 Prof. Dr. Dr. Thomas Lengauer

-Thomas Lengauer was director until May 2018 and is emeritus scientific member at the Max Planck Institute for Informatics in Saarbrücken as well as honorary professor at the Saarland University and the University of Bonn.
+Thomas Lengauer was director until May 2018 and is emeritus scientific member at the Max Planck Institute for Informatics in Saarbrücken as well as honorary professor at the Saarland University and the University of Bonn, and the University of Cologne.

 The pioneer in the field of bioinformatics has researched, among other things, the analysis of molecular sequences and structures and today is primarily concerned with disease-oriented issues.